dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

-Before we dive in and try to process all eighteen datasets we should perform some initial investigations to get a feel for the data and ensure the metadata describing the diffraction experiments are being read correctly.
+Before we dive in and try to process all eighteen datasets we should perform some initial investigations to get a feel for the data and ensure the metadata describing the diffraction experiments is being read correctly.
 We might as well take the first dataset for this.
 To start, we change our working directory to our processing area, and then list the contents of the dataset directory.